 • Food producing systems for home gardens, small holdings, urban systems to broad acre farmlands

 • Design to reduce vulnerability to fire, drought, natural disasters, and impacts of global climate change

 • Appropriate technology, renewable energy systems, and passive solar house design

-• Bioregional & community development strategies, urban renewal, eco-village design, community economics, legal structures, community gardens and city farms
+• Bioregional & community regeneration strategies, urban renewal, eco-village design, community economics, legal structures, community gardens and city farms

 Skills & Knowledge you will learn